 Laminar Flow Hood vs Glove Box

 Laminar flow hoods and glove boxes both provide controlled environments to be used in laboratory settings, but they have distinct differences in terms of their features and functions within the laboratory.
-While laminar flow hoods are specialised for maintaining sterility and cleanliness, glove boxes provide isolation and a controlled atmosphere, making them suitable for handling hazardous or air sensitive compounds.
+While laminar flow hoods are specialised for reducing contamination and maintaining cleanliness, glove boxes provide isolation and a controlled atmosphere, making them suitable for handling hazardous or air sensitive compounds.

 Which one you need depends on the specific requirements and nature of your materials or experiments.

-• Laminar flow hoods are not designed to contain hazardous or air-sensitive materials; their main purpose is to provide a sterile work area.
+• Laminar flow hoods are not designed to contain hazardous or air-sensitive materials; their main purpose is to provide a contaminant-free work area.

 Purpose and Protection